Áo dài: Present day

 The áo dài is featured in an array of Asian-themed or related movies.
 In Good Morning, Vietnam (1987), Robin Williams's character is wowed by áo dài-clad women when he first arrives in Ho Chi Minh City.
-The 1992 films Indochine and The Lover inspired several international fashion houses to design áo dài collections, including Prada's SS08 collection and a Georgio Armani collection.
+The 1992 films Indochine and The Lover inspired several international fashion houses to design áo dài collections, including Prada's SS08 collection and a Giorgio Armani collection.
 In the Vietnamese film The White Silk Dress (2007), an áo dài is the sole legacy that the mother of a poverty-stricken family has to pass on to her daughters.
 The Hanoi City Complex, a 65-story building now under construction, will have an áo dài-inspired design.
 Vietnamese designers created áo dài for the contestants in the Miss Universe beauty contest, which was held July 2008 in Nha Trang, Vietnam.
 The most prominent annual Ao Dai Festival outside of Vietnam is held each year in San Jose, California, a city that is home to a large Vietnamese American community.
 This event features an international array of designer áo dài under the direction of festival founder, Jenny Do.

 In recent years, a shorter, more modern version of the áo dài, known as the áo dài cách tân, is often worn by the younger generation.
 This modern áo dài has a shorter front and back flap, hitting just below the knees.

+Criticism

+Áo dài is the traditional attire of Vietnam, considered a symbol of the graceful and elegant beauty of Vietnamese women.
+However, besides the praises, áo dài it is met with criticism from some.
+One of the most common criticisms of áo dài is excessive modernisation.
+In recent years, the modernised type has become very popular, with a variety of styles, materials, and colors.
+However, some people believe that excessive modernisation has eroded the "traditional beauty" of áo dài.
+They believe that áo dài should keep its traditional style, material, and color, in order to enhance the gentle and elegant beauty of Vietnamese women.
+Another criticism of áo dài is the wearing of áo dài in a way that is seen as offensive.
+In recent years, there have been many cases of celebrities being criticized for wearing "offensive" áo dài.
+They were accused of using áo dài to show off their bodies, causing offense to the viewer.
+In addition, áo dài is also criticized as being incompatible with modern life. Áo dài is a traditional costume designed to be worn on formal occasions and festivals.
+However, in modern life, many people believe that áo dài is not suitable for everyday activities, such as going to school, going to work, going out, etc.